Short Answer

 Contract Snapshot

-The market resolves to YES if the United States agrees to, signs, or accepts a new formal written nuclear deal with Iran by July 1, 2026.
-This deal must impose verifiable restrictions on Iran's nuclear program and provide for the lifting or modification of at least one US economic sanction on Iran in exchange for nuclear commitments.
-If no such agreement is reached by this date, the market resolves to NO. The market will close early if the event occurs, otherwise it closes by July 1, 2026, at 10:00 am EDT, with resolution based on specified news sources.
+The market resolves to Yes if the United States agrees to, signs, or accepts a new, formal written Iran-US nuclear deal before January 1, 2027.
+This deal must impose verifiable restrictions on Iran's nuclear program and provide for the lifting or modification of at least one US economic sanction on Iran; public and official agreement to the terms is sufficient.
+If no such agreement is reached by the deadline, the market resolves to No, closing early if the event occurs or by January 1, 2027, 10:00 AM EST.

 Available Contracts